kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 	-	the |x| values against the residuals (y-axis)

-This problem reveals itself by showing a fan shape across the plot; an example is shown below.
+This problem reveals itself by showing a fan shape across the plot; an example is shown in the figure.

 .. image:: ../figures/least-squares/residual-pattern-non-contant-error.png
-	:scale: 60
+	:scale: 80
 	:align: center
-	:width: 750px
+	:width: 900px
+	:alt: fake width

 To counteract this problem one can use weighted least squares, with smaller weights on the high-variance observations, i.e. apply a weight inversely proportional to the variance.
 Weighted least squares minimizes: :math:`f(\mathrm{b}) = \sum_i^n{(w_ie_i)^2}`, with different weights, :math:`w_i` for each error term.
 More on this topic can be found in the book by Draper and Smith (p 224 to 229, 3rd edition).